Credit Card Acceptance Overview

 Once a department has decided on the option that best meets their needs, please submit a request through the "Request an Account" form in Service Now.
 As a request is submitted, the department/unit will describe their objectives and application use, provide contact information, provide Banner index accounts for revenue and merchant fee, etc. The request will go through an approval workflow review including the department head, the financial officer, the Controller's Office, the PCI Compliance Officer and the Card Office.
 During this process an account will be created.
 All additional hardware and online payment widgets will be coordinated with the requesting department.

 What responsibilities are associated with having a Merchant Account?

-A Merchant must maintain certain standards (PCI DSS) which serves to protect YOU as well as the cardholder.
-The university has established the guidelines, policies and procedures associated with accepting credit card payments for Merchants to adopt and comply.
-The Merchant Account Responsibility section of the website details out Merchant responsibilities and their role in PCI Compliance.
+A Merchant must maintain certain standards (PCI DSS) which serve to protect YOU as well as the cardholder.
+Merchants must adopt and comply with the guidelines, policies, and procedures associated with accepting credit card payments wich the university has established.
+The Merchant Account Responsibiliity section of the website details Merchang responsibilities and roles in PCI Compliance.

 What if I only have an occasional need for credit card processing?

 For departments with an occasional need to accept credit cards, but don't have enough to justify investing in hardware or licensing costs ongoing, there is still an option.
 For activities, events, or conferences held only one time, yearly, or with a limited sales amount, it may be in the department's best interest to leverage USU's Credit Card Rental Program located in the USU Card Office instead of purchasing equipment and becoming a Merchant.